xopham/trusted-commit-signatures/README.md

 Validate Integrity and Provenance of Git Commits by Trust Pinning Commit Signatures to Public Keys maintained within the Repository.

+The `trusted-commit-signatures` project explains and demonstrates how to maintain public keys of *trusted contributors* within the code respository and validate contributions against those trust roots by stepwise verifying each commit signature against the public keys present in the previous commit.

 ## Table of contents

 - [Intro](#intro): [Idea](#the-idea), [Problem](#the-problem), [Solution](#the-solution)